Ja'Gared Davis

-Ja'Gared Deniandruis Davis (born September 11, 1990) is an American gridiron football defensive end for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He is a two-time Grey Cup champion after winning in 2018 with the Calgary Stampeders and in 2023 with the Toronto Argonauts.
+Ja'Gared Deniandruis Davis (born September 11, 1990) is an American professional football defensive end.
+He is a two-time Grey Cup champion after winning in 2018 with the Calgary Stampeders and in 2022 with the Toronto Argonauts.
 He played college football at Southern Methodist University.
 He was signed by the Houston Texans as an undrafted free agent in 2013.

-Early years
+Early life

 He attended Crockett High School in Crockett, Texas.
 He was selected as the District 20-3A Defensive Co-MVP during high school.

 College career

 He was named First-team Conference USA and was selected to CollegeFootballNews.com All-American honorable mention during his sophomore season.

 In his junior season, he was selected to the second-team All-C-USA.
 During his junior season, he was named FWAA National Defensive Player Of The Week for his performance against UTEP in which he had eight tackles, 1.5 sacks, one interception, three pass deflections, and a forced fumble in which he recovered for a touchdown.
 He was selected for the 2011 Rotary Lombardi Award Official Watch List prior his junior season.
 He was named to the second-team All-Texas by Dave Campbell's Texas Football during his senior season.
 He was named to the First-team All-C-USA following his senior season.
 He finished college with the total of 301 tackles, 20.5 sacks, 4 interceptions, 20 pass deflections, and 6 forced fumbles.